Breakups are rarely clean.

 So I thought, anyway.

-In a connecting and progressive move, she floated the idea of us taking her kids on holiday around my birthday.
+More recently, in a connecting and progressive move, she floated the idea of us taking her kids on holiday around my birthday.

-In a word, it was lovely.
+It was, in a word, lovely.

 Then…she broke up with me.